Naereen/web-sphinx/sublimetext.en.rst

 This article contains quick explanation of the installation and use of Sublime Text (2 or 3), and also a list of the best `plugins <https://en.wikipedia.org/wiki/Plugins>`_ that I use with ST3, links to my configuration files and general remarks.

+ (And *weirdly*, this page is one of the more popular of `my website <http://perso.crans.org/besson/>`_.
+Please `contact me <callme.en.html>`_ if you have any suggestion to improve it, or to say thanks if this page has been useful to you :) !)

-.. note:: Licence ?
+.. note:: Licence?

    This page, and all related files are freely distributed under the terms of the `licence GPLv3 <LICENSE.html>`_ !
-(Like anything I publish or distribute).
+(Like anything else published or distributed on this website).

 -----------------------------------------------------------------------